hendersontrent/theft/README.md

 - [tsfresh](https://tsfresh.com) (Python)
 - [TSFEL](https://tsfel.readthedocs.io/en/latest/) (Python)

+Users can also calculate their own individual features or sets of features too!

-Note that `Kats`, `tsfresh` and `TSFEL` are Python packages. `theft` has built-in functionality for helping you install these libraries—all you need to do is install Python 3.9 on your machine.
+Note that `Kats`, `tsfresh` and `TSFEL` are Python packages. `theft` has built-in functionality for helping you install these libraries—all you need to do is install Python on your machine (preferably Python
+\>=3.10).
 If you wish to access the Python feature sets, please run `?install_python_pkgs` in R after downloading `theft` or consult the vignette in the package for more information.
 For a comprehensive comparison of these six feature sets across a range of domains (including computation speed, within-set feature composition, and between-set feature correlations), please refer to the paper [An Empirical Evaluation of Time-Series Feature Sets](https://ieeexplore.ieee.org/document/9679937).

 As of `v0.6.1`, users can also supply their own features to `theft` (see